palant/palant.info/content/articles/avasts-broken-data-anonymization-approach/index.md

 ---
 title: "Avast's broken data anonymization approach"
 date: 2020-01-27T16:27:10+01:00
-description: A look at the publicly available information suggests that Avast exaggerated its capability to anonymize users' data.
+description: A look at the publicly available information suggests that Avast exaggerated its capability to anonymize users’ data.
 categories:
   - avast
   - privacy